FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

 to know the IP of your server and will also save server resources.
 For that to work, you can use the `KernelDispatcher` instead of the `HttpDispatcher`.
-It takes your kernel as the constructor argument which needs to implement `HttpCacheAwareKernelInterface` so the instance of `HttpCache` can be accessed.
+It takes your kernel as the constructor argument which needs to implement `HttpCacheProvider` so the instance of `HttpCache` can be accessed.
 This is not possible by default in any Symfony application as `HttpCache` is implemented using the decorator pattern and thus the inner - real - application kernel does not know whether it's been decorated or not.